jibs-ops/AWS-Cloud-Practitioner-Notes/README.md

 <br />

+6. Free tier.
-    (Continuation) Free tier →  In settings type a password → In the DB instance class select Burstable classes(db.t3.micro), the Storage will be general purpose and set to 20 GiB (Continued Below)
+7. In settings type a password.
+8. In the DB instance class select Burstable classes(db.t3.micro), the Storage will be general purpose and set to 20 GiB (Continued Below)

 <br />